taodav/pobax/README.md

 @article{tao2025pobax,
-  author = {Tao, Ruo Yu and Guo, Kaicheng and Allen, Cameron and Konidaris, George}, title = {Benchmarking Partial Observability in Reinforcement Learning with a Suite of Memory-Improvable Domains}, journal = {The Reinforcement Learning Journal}
+  author = {Tao, Ruo Yu and Guo, Kaicheng and Allen, Cameron and Konidaris, George}, title = {Benchmarking Partial Observability in Reinforcement Learning with a Suite of Memory-Improvable Domains}, booktitle = {Proceedings of the Second Reinforcement Learning Conference}, journal = {The Reinforcement Learning Journal}
   url = {http://github.com/taodav/pobax},
   year = {2025},